-The problem begins when well meaning counselors and advisers hold the plan up as the indispensable component and allow the planning to be considered a useless part.
+The problem begins when well-meaning counselors and advisers hold the plan itself up as the indispensable component and allow the planning to be considered a useless part.
 This then sets the goal on a completed plan, at the expense of the planning process.

 Get it all with no effort